Trebacz/Glasshousestore/wp-content/plugins/order-export-and-more-for-woocommerce/readme.txt

 * Incredibly simple user interface
 * Provides filters to get exactly the orders you are interested in
 * Download your WooCommerce data with just a single click
+* Drag and drop sorting of the columns
 * Export WooCommerce data in CSV format - easily load in Excel!
 * Export Orders from WooCommerce
 * Expot Products from WooComemrce